yatesco/seafile-docs/deploy/using_mysql.md

 │   └── avatars
 ```

-The folder <code>seafile-server-latest</code> is a symbolic link to the current Seafile server folder.
+The folder `seafile-server-latest` is a symbolic link to the current Seafile server folder.
 When later you upgrade to a new version, the upgrade scripts update this link to point to the latest Seafile Server folder.

 ## Running Seafile Server